 This web page shows only a small excerpt of our Wieland research.
 Another 319 words (23 lines of text) covering the years 1810, 1763, 1849, 1733, 1813, 1605 and 1663 are included under the topic Early Wieland History in all our PDF Extended History products and printed products wherever possible.

 Another 44 words (3 lines of text) are included under the topic Early Wieland Notables in all our PDF Extended History products and printed products wherever possible.

 German settlers were among the most common to come to North America between the mid-17th and mid-20th centuries.
 Poverty and religious persecution drove many Bavarians to make this long trek. tenant farmers were also enticed by the prospect of owning land.
 From east to west, these German immigrants populated the United States, settling in Pennsylvania, Texas, New York, Illinois, and California.
 Ontario and the prairie provinces of Canada also provided homes to many.
 Early settlers bearing the Wieland surname or a spelling variation of the name include:

-Wieland Settlers in the United States in the 18th Century
+Wieland Settlers in United States in the 18th Century

-Wieland Settlers in the United States in the 19th Century
+Wieland Settlers in United States in the 19th Century

 The Wieland Family Crest was acquired from the Houseofnames.com archives.
 The Wieland Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.